motia/nuxt-auth-refresh/README.md

-An ad hoc module to add authentication refresh to @nuxtjs/auth
+An ad-hoc module to periodically refresh @nuxtjs/auth for the local scheme.

 ## Setup